yassirbelarche/Real-estate-price-analysis-and-prediction/README.md

 11. [Future Work](#future-work)

 ## Introduction
 This project analyzes a real estate dataset from [seloger.com](https://www.seloger.com/) to predict property prices using machine learning techniques.
 The goal is to identify key factors influencing property prices, such as surface area and location, and build accurate predictive models.
-The project showcases skills in data preprocessing, feature engineering, and model development, making it relevant for both machine learning and data engineering profiles.

 ## Dataset
 The dataset contains 8,899 property listings with 24 features, including: